 About this siteThis site was created in order to be a different voice for Syria from the usual media coverage.
-Author, Arabist and occasional BBC broadcaster, I am a Middle East cultural expert with special focus on Syria and Eastern Turkey.
+Author, Arabist and occasional BBC broadcaster, I am a writer on Middle East culture with special focus on Syria and Eastern Turkey.
 Over the course of my 30 years’ experience in the region I have written 16 guide books for a variety of publishers including Bradt, Thomas Cook and the AA, covering Syria, Jordan, Oman, Tunisia, the UAE, Dubai, North Cyprus and Turkey.
-More recently I have become involved in writing press articles (eg The Guardian, The Financial Times, The Sunday Times, The Daily Telegraph) along with TV and radio work (eg BBC From Our Own Correspondent 4 July 2013, 11 August 2013, 23 September 2013, 28 March 2014, 10 July 2014, 18 October 2014, 5 March 2015 and 9 August 2015, see ‘Recent Media Contributions’) to highlight the often unreported complexities of Syria.
-I am also increasingly asked to give interviews for radio and TV (BBC World, BBC World Service, BBC Radio 4, LBC, France 24 – (see Media contributions ) about developments on the ground in the Syrian crisis.
+More recently I have become involved in writing press articles (The Guardian, The Financial Times, The Sunday Times, The Times, The Daily Telegraph) along with TV and radio work (eg BBC From Our Own Correspondent 4 July 2013, 11 August 2013, 23 September 2013, 28 March 2014, 10 July 2014, 18 October 2014, 5 March 2015, 9 August 2015, 16 February 2017, 28 April 2018, 10 November 2018) to highlight the often unreported complexities of Syria.
+I am also increasingly asked to give interviews for radio and TV (BBC World, BBC World Service, BBC Radio 4, LBC, France 24, Sky, CBS News – (see Media contributions ) about developments on the ground in the Syrian crisis.
 Very occasionally, as in Scandal in Sebastia, I write about something urgent happening on the West Bank.